 Since that first trip, and the thousands of images captured, I have been back to Japan pretty much every year.

 On those trips, I concentrate on the connection between the people and the places.
-From the hyper futuristic street of Tokyo to the quiet and spiritual laneways of Kyoto, I look for how people interact with their world.
+From the hyper-futuristic streets of Tokyo to the quiet and spiritual laneways of Kyoto, I look at how people interact with their world.